tfwillems/HipSTR/README.md

-DFLANKINDEL | Number of reads with an indel in the regions flanking the STR ALLREADS  | Base pair difference observed in each read's Needleman-Wunsch alignment MALLREADS | Maximum likelihood bp diff in each read based on haplotype alignments PALLREADS | Expected base pair diff in each read based on haplotype alignment probs GL        | log-10 genotype likelihoods
+DFLANKINDEL | Number of reads with an indel in the regions flanking the STR ALLREADS  | Base pair difference observed in each read's Needleman-Wunsch alignment MALLREADS | Maximum likelihood bp diff in each read based on haplotype alignments GL        | log-10 genotype likelihoods
 PL        | Phred-scaled genotype likelihoods